Mr-Smyth/circles/README.md

 ## Purpose and Goals

-Circles is a web based application, designed to help the user build a family tree - or Circle!
+Circles is a web based application, designed to help the user build a family tree - or in this case, Circle!

 There are many Genealogy building websites available today, and many of my friends , as well as myself have tried many of them.
 And whereas their complexity and effort to cover all bases is to be admired, i have found that in that effort lies a flaw for the casual user.